iilab/contentascode/approach.md

 ## FAQ

-### What does Post-CMS means?
+### What does Post-CMS mean?

-That we've been seduced and then disappointed by CMSes which add too much complexity and therefore create problems of maintainability of content.
+That we've been seduced and then disappointed by [CMSes](https://en.wikipedia.org/wiki/Content_management_system "Content Management Systems") which add too much complexity and therefore create problems of maintainability of content.

 ### Why use Markdown and not AsciiDoc/ReStructure/Textile/Wiki syntax?